CDL-Quantum/CohortProject_2021/Week4_NLP/Business_Application.md

 * similar concepts are close together (e.g. "Earth" is close to "round", "Artic" is close to "North").
 We could expect that feelings like joyful and happy would be close to each other, hence produce similar expression.
 * opposite concepts are on the oposite side of the circle (e.g. "north" is away from "south", "round" is away from "flat".
 We could expect that feelings like angry and happy would oppose each other, hence produce opposing expression.
 * unrelated concepts are orthogonal (e.g. "earth "and "north", "antartic" and "flat").
-We could expect that that emotional concepts (joy, sadness, etc) to be unrelated to appraisal dimensions such as valence and arousal.
+We could expect that emotional concepts (joy, sadness, etc) to be unrelated to appraisal dimensions such as valence and arousal.

 <center>
 <table>